 To determine the profitability of modernization, you need to compare the salary of a specialist who performs routine tasks and the cost of writing and maintaining specialized software.
+So try to find a custom software development company which would be able to help you with appropriate IT solutions.
 Many companies have already automated such actions as:

 - Uploading data (bank statements and subaccount balances) from various sources to internal systems and submitting reports in a pre-approved format.